Amazon PPC Cost

 There might be a possibility that Amazon may expand ad inventory (e.g., Prime Video ads, Fresh stores) which may increase the exposure of Amazon PPC campaigns.
 But the trendline is clear which indicates that if you don’t adapt your Amazon PPC strategy, cost will outpace ROI.

 However, understanding all the nuances, implementing them, and then staying on a competitive edge is a bit daunting.
-So, if you are still unsure how much to spend on Amazon PPC or manage this spend on your own or outsourcing it.
-AMZDUDES can be a help.
-Here, Amazon PPC experts offer a full-fledged audit, pinpointing the areas where you need to do improvements.
-So, book a free audit now or schedule a free consultation call with our team of Amazon PPC experts today.
+So, if you are still unsure how much to spend on Amazon PPC or whether to manage this spend on your own or outsource it, AMZDUDES can be a help, as we have been offering result-driven Amazon PPC management services for 5+ years.

 Q1.
-How much does Amazon PPC cost in 2025?
+How much does Amazon PPC cost in 2026?

-On average, Amazon PPC costs $0.91–$1.04 per click in 2025.
+On average, Amazon PPC costs $0.99–$1.04 per click in 2026.
 However, competitive categories like Supplements and Electronics can reach $6+ per click, while lower-competition niches like Toys or Stationery may fall closer to $0.50–$1.00.

 Q2.
 What factors influence Amazon PPC costs the most?